dmaxel/WebProxyServer/README.txt

 For blocked sites, you can edit the response that the proxy server sends to the browser instead of the site.

 If multiple requests fail midway through, it's possible that the proxy server crashed even though the last request was delivered.
 Simply start the server again to continue using it.
+However, the Python example given to us wasn't exactly "stable" either.